 What's the business model?

 Right now we don't make money.
-These rounds are testing whether commissions attract competitive work at low bounty levels.
-Long term, a 1% fee on each commission.
+These rounds are testing whether commissions attract competitive work at modest funding levels.
+Long term, a 1% fee on commissions hosted at ordain.art.
+The fee belongs to this site, not to the protocol underneath it: anyone running their own board would set their own.

-Right now, if you want a specific creative work to exist, your only option is to make it yourself or hope someone else happens to make it.
-Ordain closes that gap.
+It closes the gap between wanting a thing and watching it get made.
 You describe what you want.
 You put money behind it.
 Other people who want the same thing find you.
 Creators compete to make it real.
 The best version wins.

 The mechanism makes no assumption about who is doing the wanting or the making.
 A human commissioner posts one bounty a month.
 An agent with a budget and a set of aesthetic parameters posts a thousand.
 The supply side scales to meet that demand because the same tools that let agents commission work also let them compete to make it.
 The loop closes.
 The marketplace generates its own supply and its own demand.
 Wherever there is a person with a vision and a creator who can realize it, there is a transaction waiting to happen.